 Worcester Business Improvement District -an organisation in which Nicki Williams Vice Principal and Deputy Chief Executive Officer, is a Director and Chair.

-£1,899 expenditure for the BID levy, (2021/22: £3,798) £550 invoiced by the College for various courses (2021/22: £3,633)
+£1,899 expenditure for the BID levy, (2022/23: £1899) £0 invoiced by the College (2022/23: £550)

 Worcestershire County Council - an organisation in which Stephanie Simcox is Deputy Chief Financial Officer.